Rahul0911/Rahul0911/README.md

 <h1 align="left">Hi there 👋, I'm Rahul</h1>
 <h3 align="left">I am a Machine Learning Engineer based in Toronto.
 I come with a bachelor's degree in Electronics and Communicaitons Engineering and a post graduate degree in Applied AI Solutions Development.</h3>

-- 🔭 I’m currently working on **a Computer Vision Solution and a LLM application for my workplace to enhance productivity and increase customer satisfaction.**
+- 🔭 I’m currently working on **an Agentic RAG system and a Computer Vision Application to enhance workplace productivity and increase customer satisfaction.**

 - 🌱 I’m currently learning **LlamaIndex, Langchain, Computer Vision, Deep Learning and various optimization techniques.**